-3.1.2.2.
-'English Language' Quitus
+3.1.2.2 'English Language' Quitus

 The English Language Quitus is passed when the grade obtained in the external tests of English language competence TOEIC, TOEFL or GMAT is equal to or higher than the minimum published at the start of each academic year.
 The scores which are used in assessment are those for the academic year when the test is taken.
-These are determined by the Program Director on the recommendation of the Head of Department of Foreign Languages and Cultures.
+These are determined by the Program Director on the recommendation of the Head of Center for Foreign Languages.
 They are published on the internet site at the latest one month after the start of the academic year.